 Marshall Parker arrived in his award-winning 1952 M38.

 For comparison, Chuck Buckman had his '52 M38 in US Army livery.

-Lawrence and his wife Ora Lee soon had the chairs set up behind their Family Tradition CJ-3B.
+Lawrence soon had the chairs set up behind his Family Tradition CJ-3B.

 This wagon's owner had grabbed a spot on the end of the row because it was for sale.
 It featured an interesting diamond plate interior.